rweigel/phys260/Current_and_Resistance/Current_and_Resistance.md

     \vspace{7em}
     \fi

+5. What is the drift velocity of electrons in the wire?
+(The charge on an electron is $-1.6·10^{-19}\text{ C}$.)

+    \ifsolutions
+    **Answer**:
+    \else
+    \vspace{7em}
+    \fi

-6. Based on the description of how charged particles flow in a wire, explain why the resitance of a cylindrical wire is proportional to its length and inversely proportinal to the square of its radius.
+6. Based on the description of how charged particles flow in a wire, explain why the resistance of a cylindrical wire is proportional to its length and inversely proportional to the square of its radius.

     \ifsolutions
     **Answer**: